wvuweb/hammer-vm/README.md

 ### Other Notes

-Truth be told, you don't actually need a `Sites` folder—we simply include it for consistency.
-To get Hammer working, the `hammer-vm` and `cleanslate_themes` directories must be on the same level, like so:
+Truth be told, you don't actually need a `Sites` folder—we simply suggest it for consistency.
+To get Hammer working, the `hammer-vm` and `cleanslate_themes` directories must be on the same level, unless you have overridden the `hammer-vm` directory using a `.env` file.
 ```
 /Sites/
 |_/hammer-vm/